opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 \[emphasis added\]

 48     The next set of PPE’s delivery orders dated 4 July 2016 were submitted to Kori on 12 July 2016, some three months after the latter had allegedly terminated the Fabrication Contract on 3 April 2016.
 When cross-examined on why Kori did not return the documents to PPE immediately and make it clear to the latter that the contract had already been terminated and that the goods covered by these delivery orders had not been not been received, Mr Hooi was rather combative but did not advance Kori’s position in any way.
 He claimed to have called for a meeting with Mr Pugaz on 27 July 2016 to tell the latter to take back the delivery orders.
-The relevant part of the proceedings[\[note: 5\]](#Ftn_5) is as follows:
+The relevant part of the proceedings[^5] is as follows:

 Q:… Now, here we are on July 2016, it’s about 3 months after you terminated the contract apparently.
 Why didn’t you call up, Mr Pugaz?
 Why didn’t you tell him, “Hey, why are sending me these delivery orders for?
 I’ve terminated your contract?”